Distributed Integrated Sensing and Edge AI Exploiting Prior Information: System Model

 \subsubsection{Feature Distribution}

-We model the feature vector $\boldsymbol{x} = [{x}_{1}, \dots, {x}_{M}]^\top$ in \eqref{Eq:PCA} as a Gaussian distribution for its analytical properties.
+The observation of device $k$, say $\boldsymbol{r}_k=[{r}_{k,1}, {r}_{k,2}, \ldots, {r}_{k,F}]^{\mathsf T}\in \mathbb{R}^{F}$, is obtained from radar echoes, e.g., \emph{frequency-modulated continuous-wave} (FMCW) radar.
+Due to the bandwidth limitation, each observation $\boldsymbol{r}_k$ must be compressed before transmission, e.g., \emph{convolutional neural network} (CNN) compression.
+For analytical tractability, we model the compressed feature ${\boldsymbol{x}}_k = [{x}_{k,1}, \dots, {x}_{k,M}]^{\mathsf T}\in \mathbb{R}^{M}$ as a Gaussian distribution.
 Since the task-oriented classification involves multiple classes, a simple Gaussian distribution is insufficient to capture this complexity.
-We alternatively consider the GM, a superposition of $L$ class-conditional Gaussians with prior mixing coefficients ${\pi_\ell}$ as
+We alternatively consider the \emph{Gaussian mixture} (GM) model, a superposition of $L$ class-conditional Gaussians with a uniform class prior (e.g., \cite{wen2023task,wang2026revisiting,chen2024view}).
+The joint distribution of the $K$ compressed features is given by